johannes97s/ifwtrends/README.md

 ## Installation

-You can install the current development version of ifwtrends from [GitHub](https://github.com/johannes97s/ifwtrends) with:
+You can install the current version of ifwtrends from [GitHub](https://github.com/johannes97s/ifwtrends) with:

 ``` r